alvillalta/4geeks-sp108-final-project-g2/README.md

 A trip-planning web application where users can discover travel destinations and create personalized itineraries.

+## Features

+- Engineered 10+ REST API endpoints with **Flask**, supporting authentication and data handling.
+- Integrated the `Google Maps API` to enable interactive location selection and activity list creation.
+- Built a **Bootstrap**-powered interface with conditional rendering in React for adaptive UI.

+---

 ## Demo

 This demo shows the main application behavior of **Hello World**.